 It is frustrating having a broken device.
-We are so reliant on them in everyday life that is becomes difficult to be without them for any great length of time.
+We are so reliant on them in everyday life that it becomes difficult to be without them for any great length of time.
 Taking your broken device to a computer repair shop takes time and money.

 Most technical problems experienced by everyday users are generally straightforward to fix.
-Wouldn't it be useful to understand troubleshooting basics and have the right equipment to hand so you can do it yourself, and saving you both time and money in the process?
+Wouldn't it be useful to understand troubleshooting basics and have the right equipment to hand so you can do it yourself, saving both time and money in the process?

 If this sounds appealing then you have come to the right page.
 What follows is a mix of basic troubleshooting approaches, hints, tips and tricks.